Dutch MPs: EU sanctions should bear Magnitsky name

 "That's when France and Germany might have to do some heavy lifting in order to make sure it gets through," the EU source added, echoing Sjoerdsma's words on pressuring Budapest with a "steep price".

+For its part, the Dutch government "took note" of the Dutch parliament's motion in a statement on Wednesday.

+"A large majority of member states is in favour, but the discussion is far from done.
+Not all member states are convinced that a human rights sanctions regime has added value and sanctions must be decided on unanimously," it also said.

-No matter what happens in Brussels, parliaments in Nordic countries have also held talks on national 'Magnitsky Acts' after dirty money from the Russian tax fraud was laundered in the region's top banks.
+No matter what happens in Brussels, parliaments in Nordic countries have also held talks on national 'Magnitsky Acts' after dirty money from the Russian fraud was laundered in the region's top banks.

 And German MPs will hold a similar debate in the Bundestag's human rights committee in September, according to Norbert Roettgen, a senior deputy from the ruling centre-right Christian Democratic Union party.